-Parents/guardians should call the office to inform the school of a transfer to another school.
+Parents/Guardians should call the office to inform the school of a transfer to another school.
+The parent/guardian must go to the main office to sign transfer paperwork.
 The office will need to prepare the records and make out a Massachusetts Transfer Card.
-In order to complete the card the student's new address and the name of the new school is needed.
+In order to complete the card, the student's new address and the name of the new school is needed.
 Students should report to the office the morning of their last day.
 They should return all school materials and equipment before leaving.
 When all responsibilities have been taken care of, the parent/guardian of the student will be given his/her transfer card and a copy of his/her immunization record to take to the new school.
-The Malden Public Schools will forward student records to the school/s in which the student seeks or intends to enroll without written consent from the parent/guardian or eligible student pursuant to 603 CMR 23.07(4)(g).
+The Malden Public Schools will forward student records to the school/s in which the student seeks or intends to enroll without written consent from the parent or eligible student pursuant to 603 CMR 23.07(4)(g).